 Academic Probation.
 Academic probation is a serious warning that the student is not making satisfactory academic progress.
-A student on academic probation is still eligible to enroll.
+A student on academic probation is still eligible to enroll and is considered in good standing for enrolling in classes and for certification purposes.
 Academic probation is not noted on the permanent academic record; however, a student on academic probation may be subject to certain conditions during the period of probation and will be subject to academic suspension if he or she does not clear academic probation.

-Guildhall students on academic probation are not permitted to serve in any student leadership position of any organization representing the Guildhall or SMU.
+Guildhall students on academic probation are not permitted to serve in any student leadership position of any organization representing The Guildhall or SMU.

 Academic Suspension.
 Academic suspension is an involuntary separation of the student from SMU.
-Academic suspension is for at least one regular term or module.
+Academic suspension is for at least one regular module.
 The term of suspension might be for a longer period depending on the policy of the school of record or the terms of the individual student's suspension.